 Gómez Noya wants to revalidate his national title

-Javier Gómez Noya chose Pontevedra to premiere the achievement of the United States Triathlon Professional Championship, as well as the silver medal obtained at the London Games.
-It is planned to compete today (12.45 hours) in the Championship of Spain, a meeting held in the city of Lérez.
-The Ferrolan triathlete will play the national test in a state of exceptional form, so he will try to revalidate the title reached last year in Vigo.
+Javier Gómez Noya chose Pontevedra to premiere the achievement of the United States Professional Triathlon Championship, as well as the silver medal obtained at the London Games.
+He is scheduled to compete today (12.45:XNUMX pm) in the Spanish Championship, an event held in the city of Lérez.
+The ferrolano triathlete will compete in the national test in an exceptional state, so he will try to revalidate the title achieved last year in Vigo.

-The athlete settling in Pontevedra also intends to be a prophet in his land and hang the gold medal.
-He has guaranteed the support and encouragement of the Pontevedra public, who will once again be devoted to his neighbor.
+The athlete settling in Pontevedra also pretends to be a prophet in his land and hang the gold medal.
+It has guaranteed the support and encouragement of the Pontevedra public, who will again be devoted to their neighbor.

-The elite test of the Spanish Triathlon Championship has an Olympic distance, so the circuit will consist of 1.500 meters of swimming, 40 kilometers of cycling and 10 kilometers of running.
+The elite test of the Spanish Triathlon Championship has an Olympic distance, so the circuit will consist of 1.500 meters of swimming, 40 kilometers of bike and 10 kilometers of running.

 The unstoppable Ferrolane

-Pontevedra will take to the streets to see one of its most beloved athletes compete.
-It is common in the municipality of Pontevedra and its surroundings to see Javier Gómez Noya train.
-In this sense, the Olympic medalist will fight for glory in a circuit that he knows perfectly well: swimming in the Lérez river at the foot of the Tirantes bridge, cycling along Compostela avenue and running in the historic center and the outskirts of the Galician Center for Sports Technification.
+Pontevedra will take to the streets to see one of his most beloved athletes compete.
+It is frequent in the municipality of Pontevedra and its surroundings to see Javier Gómez Noya train.
+In this sense, the Olympic medalist will fight for glory in a circuit he knows perfectly: swimming in the Lérez at the foot of the Tirantes bridge, cycling along the Compostela avenue and race in the historic center and the surroundings of the Galician Sports Technification Center.

-The ferrolano is unstoppable.
-The silver medal was hung at the London Olympics.
-In the United States Championship, a test limited to 30 athletes and prestigious guests, the triathlete from Ferrol completed the circuit in just one hour, 51 minutes and 21 seconds, a record 38 seconds less than his closest rival, the American Hunter Kemper.
+Ferrolane is unstoppable.
+At the Olympic Games in London the silver medal was hung.
+In the United States Championship, a test limited to 30 athletes and prestigious guests, the Ferrolan triathlete completed the circuit in just one hour, 51 minutes and 21 seconds, a record 38 seconds shorter than his closest rival, the American Hunter Kemper.
 Pontevedra wakes up today to act as judge of the revalidation or not of the national title of Javier Gómez Noya.

-We will also have to be attentive to the role that the favorites of the elite women's category play today.
+We will also have to be attentive to the role played by the favorites of the elite female category today.
 At the exit they will be Saleta Castro, Aída Valiño and Ainhoa Murúa.
-The Gipuzkoan achieved an Olympic diploma in London, and last year she was fourth in the European Championship held precisely in Pontevedra.
+The Gipuzkoan achieved an Olympic diploma in London, and last year she was fourth in the European championship held precisely in Pontevedra.

 Source: lavozdegalicia.es